The genesis of the Dunlap institute for astronomy & astrophysics

 1921 – CONVOCATION HALL, UNIVERSITY OF TORONTO

 Professor Clarence Chant, known as the father of Canadian astronomy, delivers a public lecture on the near-Earth comet 7P/Pons-Winnecke.
-In the audience is David Alexander Dunlap, a small town lawyer who had invested wisely in a gold mine in Cobalt, Ontario and made a fortune.
+In the audience is Ontario lawyer and successful mining investor David Alexander Dunlap.
 Dunlap is so taken with the lecture, he introduces himself to Chant and says he would like to help him in his quest to build a world-class observatory in Ontario.
 But three years later, before making a firm financial commitment, Dunlap passes away.

 David Dunlap’s widow, Jessie Donalda Dunlap, makes a donation in memory of her husband, to finance a state-of-the-art observatory within easy traveling distance of the University of Toronto.
 They agree on a location, just east of Yonge Street in present-day Richmond Hill.
 Chant sets about fulfilling his long-time dream.

 The David Dunlap Observatory opens, with a telescope that has a 1.9-metre (74-inch) mirror, the largest in the Commonwealth and second largest in the world.
 U of T astronomers go on to use the observatory to map out the structure of the Milky Way Galaxy, demonstrate that Cygnus X-1 is a black hole, and do ground-breaking work that helps establish the rate at which the universe is expanding.

 International aviation makes distant locations around the world much easier to reach.
 U of T astronomers join international teams to build observatories on high mountains in northern Chile and Hawai’i—remote locations with exceptional viewing conditions.
 Meanwhile, Toronto continues to expand, and light from the city makes the Dunlap Observatory less and less useful for serious scientific observation.